saulpierotti/markdown_notebook/ADS.md

 ### Disjoint sets representations
 * Disjoint sets can be implemented naively with linked lists
-	* In this case each disjoint set is represented by a linked list $L$ where each element $x$ stores
+	* In this case each disjoint-set is represented by a linked list $L$ where each element $x$ stores
 		* The set member $x.elem$
 		* A pointer to the next element in the list $x.next$
 		* A pointer back to the set object $x.set$